google/deepvariant/docs/deepvariant-case-study.md

 In this case study we describe applying DeepVariant to a real WGS sample.

 We provide some guidelines on the computational resources needed for each step.
-And finally we access the quality of the DeepVariant variant calls with `hap.py`.
+And finally we assess the quality of the DeepVariant variant calls with `hap.py`.

 NOTE: this case study demonstrates an example of how to run DeepVariant